-- Select K as the Magnitude Band in the Instrumental Configuration section (top, left).
-The K-band magnitude of the object will automatically be fetched from Simbad.
+- Select K as the Magnitude Band in the Instrumental Configuration box (top, left).
+The K band magnitude of the object will automatically be fetched from Simbad.

-- Chose your Scenario in the SearchCal Parameters (top, right):
+- Chose your Scenario in the SearchCal Parameters box (top, right):

-- Bright: In the Bright case (few, on average brighter, stars with known spectral type), the research field is a rectangular box, with a maximum size of 240.0 min (60º) in Right Ascension and 30.0º in Declination.
-Since we care about the spectral type for the reasons explained in the above section, the Bright scenario is preferred as the first iteration, unless no suitable star is found.
+- Bright: for this selection (few, on average brighter, stars with known spectral type), the research field is a rectangular box, with a maximum size of 240.0 min (60º) in right ascension and 30.0º in declination.
+Since we care about the spectral type for the reasons explained in the section above, the Bright scenario is preferred as the first iteration, unless no suitable star is found.

 - Faint: all 2.5 million stars from the catalog are browsed and returned in a circular patch with a maximum radius of 3,600 arcmin (60º).

-- Use the Filters (bottom sub-panel) to narrow down the search while focusing on the distance (dist column to the left) and the spectral type (SpType column).
+- Use the Filters (bottom sub-panel) to narrow down the search while focusing on the distance (dist column to the left) and the spectral type (SpType column) in the results listing.
 The most useful filters to enable for JWST HCI are: